Disaster planning and salvaging

 This one-day course has two parts.
 Part one focuses on strategic steps to manage the risks and effects a disaster might have on a collection.

 Part two demonstrates the key practical conservation skills and techniques required to salvage a collection should disaster occur.

 The course will be led by our conservation team and will be structured, participative and stimulating.
 Delegates will get printed course materials which will be used on the day and can be taken away for future reference.

-Contact the Training and development team on +44 (0)207 942 6182 or email us.
+Contact the Training and Development team on +44 (0)207 942 6182 or email us.

 - at the Natural History Museum

-- one day course
+- one-day course

-- concession price available
+- concession and early-bird prices available

 Who is it for?